Hofkriegsrat: History

 Permanent councils of war had already been summoned by the Habsburg emperor Maximilian I about 1500.
 The council was initially called a regiment, and later a secret body, state government, court council or state council.
 In 1529 it was considered necessary to establish an independent war council but the negotiations remained unsuccessful for a long time.
 On February 25, 1531, Ferdinand I issued an instruction in Linz, which ordered the compilation of an independent war council consisting of four war councilors.

-Founded on 17 November 1556 in the reign of Emperor Ferdinand I, the Steter Kriegsrat (Permanent War Council) was a council of five generals and senior civil servants.
+Founded on 17 November 1556 during the reign of Emperor Ferdinand I, the Steter Kriegsrat (Permanent War Council) was a council of five generals and senior civil servants.
 It oversaw the entire Habsburg military system in war and peace and decided on fortress construction, army equipment, salary issues and the purchase of supplies, as well as the planning and implementation of wars.
 It also handled civil and military administration of the border region of Croatia.
 On 31 December 1556, all military authorities were ordered to submit to the War Council.
 The title Hofkriegsrat was first used in 1564.
-The Hofkriegsrat was in direct contact with the Imperial Chamber as the financial authority and the Imperial Chancellery as the political coordination point.
+The Hofkriegsrat submitted to the Imperial Chamber as a financial authority and to the Imperial Chancellery as a point of political coordination.

-With the establishment of an imperial standing army in the 17th century, the Hofkriegsrat was the bureaucracy charged with managing the permanent military force.
+With the establishment of a standing Imperial Army in the 17th century, the Hofkriegsrat was the bureaucracy charged with managing the permanent military force.
 It served as the central military administrative agency and a military chancery, provided a staff for the emperor, and directed and coordinated field armies.
 Additionally, it conducted relations with the Ottoman Empire and administered the Military Frontier (Militärgrenze).